Daredevil – Season 1

 Daredevil tracks the early days in the career of the titular hero as he tries to establish himself as the protector of Hell’s Kitchen.
 The development comes with a vast array of consequences and hardships for the fledgling hero as might be expected.
 The basic purpose of the series is a long form origin story for the character.

 At this point we’ve all seen origin stories by the truckload and are a little sick of them -I certainly am anyway- but Daredevil handles it smartly.
-Instead of spending a lot of time working out how he’s going to operate and training for the inevitable reveal Matt Murdock (Chris Cox) learns by doing.
+Instead of spending a lot of time working out how he’s going to operate and training for the inevitable reveal Matt Murdock (Charlie Cox) learns by doing.

 I really liked this approach as it turns out as it allows the viewer to have the best of both worlds.
 We get to see Murdock fighting crime in a rudimentary costume as well as learning his craft as a hero.
 It’s also interesting to see the growth of the Daredevil persona over the course of the season and how Murdock’s perception of it changes.
 When the show begins he is simply doing it to bring justice to those who can’t really be touched by the law and as it progresses he realises that it’s a lot more than that.
 Like with many other superhero stories the realisation that he’s becoming a symbol of hope creeps in and he adjusts his behaviour accordingly.
 It extends to eventually realising that his costume needs to reflect how people see him.

 Structurally it’s all really sound and this development is built really well over the course of the season but it’s Murdock’s character that makes it all work.
-Chris Cox is absolutely the perfect choice for Matt Murdock.
+Charlie Cox is absolutely the perfect choice for Matt Murdock.
 He manages to project a sense of integrity without being preachy and his principles inform every decision he makes.
 He’s a vastly flawed human being who has a lot to learn about what’s going on around him but he reacts to the knowledge and adapts as he goes along.
 He also makes plenty of mistakes which humanises him nicely.
 From very early into the first episode I was onboard with this portrayal of Matt Murdock and was really rooting for him.

 It is a darker story than the Marvel Cinematic Universe has previously attempted and as such there is much more visceral action than we’ve seen.
 As longtime readers of this website will note I’m not a fan of excessive violence or disturbing imagery so I was feeling a little apprehensive about this before going in.
 I’m glad to say that it’s at a level where I recognise that it is more violent than shows I typically watch but it’s something I can deal with.